 The coin sorting machine is motorized operates using two AAA batteries that are easily put into the slot near the hopper of the device.
 It powers using a standard A/C 6 volt adapter.

 Overall, the device is great for the price you’ll pay.
 Few of its users find this device more convenient as compared to those expensive coin sorting machines.
-It would be a great coin sorting machine for those who are dealing with the only small amount of coins.
-It isn’t as fast and efficient as other coin sorting machines but it’s definitely recommended for the price and the performance you’ll experience with this.
+It would be a great coin sorting machine for those who are dealing with only a small amount of coins.
+It isn’t as fast and efficient as other coin-sorting machines but it’s definitely recommended for the price and the performance you’ll experience with this.
 All checkpoints make Mag-Nif to our top list of coin counters.

 #6.
 Royal Sovereign Electric Coin Sorter, 2 Rows of Coin Counting, Patented Anti-Jam Technology, Digital Coin Counting Display

-This one pound coin sorting and counting machine is heavily coated with silver on its plastic body and black on the center where the controls and menu are situated.
+This one pound coin sorting and counting machine is heavily coated with silver on plastic body and black on the center where the controls and menu are situated.
 Atop the machine, a hopper funnel-shaped accommodates about 400 coins per batch of operation on the device.
-It is easily removed with a single screw as needed.
+It is easily removed with a single screw.
 The machine brags over the patented anti-jamming technology, securing every count and stopping the operation once detected that one of the tubes is already full.